 Recreational water provides opportunities for exercise, play and relaxation.

-Water quality guidelines are developed for various parameters to protect water used for recreation.
+Water quality guidelines are benchmarks for water quality parameters to protect water used for recreation.

 Water Quality Guidelines for Aquatic Life, Wildlife & Agriculture

-Water quality guidelines are developed for various parameters to protect aquatic life, wildlife, livestock & irrigation.
+Ambient water quality guidelines are benchmarks for water quality parameters to protect aquatic life, wildlife, livestock & irrigation.

 Water Quality Objectives

 To manage fresh and marine water quality, water quality objectives may be developed for specific water bodies to protect water uses in that watershed.